Rick Yandle Ground Schools

 Details

-The price includes a complete course kit which includes textbooks, pencils/pens, highlighters, notepads etc. The cost to actually take the test will need to be paid directly to the FAA Testing center at an additional expense (If you are an AOPA or EAA Member there may be additional discounts you can take advantage of)
+The price includes a complete course kit: textbooks, a rotating azimuth plotter, pencils, highlighters, notepads etc. If you already have a rotating plotter, you will receive a $10.00 cash rebate on the first day of class.
+The cost to actually take the test will need to be paid directly to the FAA Testing center at an additional expense (If you are an AOPA or EAA Member there may be additional discounts you can take advantage of)

 Sample FAA Knowledge Exam Question